deadlyvipers/dojo_rules/introduction.md

-MY skills

-I started in the js world, and now...
-I love HTML5

-## Deadly Skills
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.

-* Javascript
+* Mongo DB
-* MongoDB
+* Angular.js
 * Git
-* Node.js
-* Progress
-* CSS3